*This post about compassion fatigue in nursing may contain affiliate links. You can find our disclosure page here.

 What do you do on your days off that may you happy?
-If you don’t have a stress-reliving outlet, then its time to find one.
+If you don’t have a stress-relieving outlet, then its time to find one.

-Is your inner artist craving a creative outlet, such as painting, designing or even scrap booking?
+Is your inner artist craving a creative outlet, such as painting, designing, or even scrapbooking?
 Does a day on the golf course or an afternoon on the tennis court bring you joy?
-Maybe you have been so busy that you have forgotten how wonderfully distracting in can be do become enveloped into an activity that you love do do.
+Maybe you have been so busy that you have forgotten how wonderfully distracting it can be to become enveloped into an activity that you love to do.

 Research has shown that finding a joyful outlet can enhance your mood, increase energy, lower stress levels, and even make your immune system stronger.
 Find out what makes you happy outside of the nursing profession.